LambdaSchool/Sprint-Challenge--Security-CA/security/PracticalSecurity.md

 It may be completely irrational, but I don't trust password managers.
 I am essentially giving some company access to all my passwords under the guise of protection.
 While it would be counterintuitive for a company to compromise their business by doing this, there is literally nothing stopping them.
 Not to mention their code could have a security flaw in and of itself, allowing some black hat to steal all of my passwords.
 I also don't save any passwords in my browser / applications (except for passwords that I don't care about like zoom or repl.it).
 I don't even use my real name for things most of the time.

 ### Two Factor Authentication
-Everything I use already has this built-in (unless I am not fully understanding two-factor authenication).
+Everything I use already has this built-in (unless I am not fully understanding two-factor authentication).
 * My bank/credit cards verify my device and password.
 If I login from a difference device, it sends me an e-mail to verify I was the one trying to log in before letting me move forward.
 * I don't use facebook/twitter/etc.
-* Literally everything else, I could care less if it gets hacked.
+* Literally everything else, I couldn't care less if it gets hacked.
 Oh no, someone can edit my LinkedIn...

 ### SSH Keypairs for Github